-181⁄2 hours lecture - 41⁄2 hours laboratory
+181/2 hours lecture - 41/2 hours laboratory

-Note: May not be taken for Pass/No Pass Grading; may not be taken as an audit.
-May be taken 4 times.

-Block I of the Basic Police Academy Certificate of Achievement is a series of major objectives which when combined satisfy mandated training requirements for California Basic Peace Officers Standards and Training (P.O.S.T.) certificate.
+Note: May not be taken for Pass/No Pass Grading; may not be taken as an audit Block I of the Basic Police Academy Certificate of Achievement is a series of major objectives which when combined satisfy mandated training requirements for California Basic Peace Officers Standards and Training (P.O.S.T.) certificate.
 The program is certified and prepares the student for work as a law enforcement officer in the State of California.